jezzsantos/saastack/docs/design-principles/0090-authentication-authorization.md

 API keys do not support refreshing issued API keys.
 When issuing the API key the client gets to define the expiry date, and should acquire a new API key before that expiry date themselves.

-### Cookie Authorization

-* TBD
-* Performed by a BackendForFrontend (BEFFE) component, reverse-proxies the token hidden in the cookie, into a token passed to the backend

 ### Declarative Authorization Syntax

 Authorization is both declarative (at the API layer), and enforced programmatically downstream in other layers.